Events from Jan 79 to Nov 80

 Of the four props assembled, the lead Dalek was a hybrid of Goon halves making a prop termed Goon v-vi.
 This was the only prop to retain its darker grey finish of Genesis of the Daleks and although no Dalek was specifically referred to as a leader this individual appeared to give orders throughout the story.
-The good condition of this casing, its lack of repainting and its absence from publicity photos of the last few years suggests it had been in storage.
+The reasonable condition of this casing, its lack of repainting and its absence from publicity photos of the last few years suggests it had been in storage.

 The Exhibition skirt was given its Doctor Who TV debut paired up as usual with the shoulders of Goon iv.
 This prop had earlier featured on an episode of Nationwide in which Jon Pertwee was promoting his new book.
 For Destiny of the Daleks, one of the ‘Shawcraft style’ neck cages and original dome were swapped onto Goon iv-ex.
 A small ‘U’ shaped attachment was inserted into the pivot slot of the dome to prevent the eye from dropping too far downwards.
 Further evidence of careless refurbishment can be seen on Dalek iv-ex’sMeaning 1skirt which had vacuum-formed hemispheres hastily stuck to the outside where the original hemispheres were missing.

 Shawcraft prop Dalek Six-5 had appeared painted entirely gold a few months earlier on Pebble Mill to celebrate the 500th episode of Doctor Who.
 Structurally, the prop was relatively unchanged from its last appearance although it now had a different Goon dome.

 The top of Dalek Seven was given a Goon neck cage and dome but, due to the disappearance of Dalek Two’s skirt, it had become paired with Goon ii’s skirt at the Worthing Carnival in 1978 and now formed Dalek Seven-ii.